vitest-dev/vitest/docs/guide/browser/context.md

 ## `commands`

 ::: tip
-Commands API is explained in detail at [Commands](/guide/browser/commands).
+This API is explained in detail at [Commands API](/guide/browser/commands).
 :::

 ```ts